Security: What I Actually Do

 SSH: keys only, no passwords

-On every box that has SSH (both Windows hosts, TrueNAS, and all Ubuntu VMs):
+On every box that has SSH (Host 1 Windows, TrueNAS, and all five active Ubuntu VMs — Host 2 is permanently offline since 2026-04-11):

 - Password auth disabled.
 Only public-key auth.
 Same key pair for the Ubuntu VMs and the Windows/TrueNAS hosts; I use one SSH config and one key path.

-- Windows (Host 1 & 2): OpenSSH Server with a custom firewall rule: TCP 22 allowed only from the LAN subnet.
+- Windows (Host 1): OpenSSH Server with a custom firewall rule: TCP 22 allowed only from the LAN subnet.
 The default “OpenSSH” rule is disabled so the scope is explicit.
 Authorized keys live in the usual Windows path for admin accounts.
+(Host 2 is permanently offline — decommissioned 2026-04-11.)

 - TrueNAS: SSH enabled, password auth off, key-based only.
 An init script reapplies iptables at boot so SSH is only accepted from the LAN subnet.